 What is digital health management?

-Digital health management is more than just a smartphone app or a computer dashboard.
+So you’re trying to compare digital health management tools.
+Well, digital health management is more than just a smartphone app or a computer dashboard.
 It’s how health plans can use technology in a more human way, to support both members and staff.

 When we say “digital health management” (DHM), we mean the strategy that empowers members to take control of their own health, using technology as a bridge to their care teams.
 This is not about replacing human interactions with digital experiences—it’s combining them to facilitate human connections.